-The Board believes that the Beetaloo Basin is relatively underexplored and has shale oil, shale gas and basin centered gas accumulations ("BCGA") potential.
+The Board believes that the Beetaloo Basin is relatively underexplored and has shale oil, shale gas and BCGA potential.
 As far as the Company is aware, 11 wells have been drilled in the Beetaloo Basin to date.
 This work was undertaken by a Rio Tinto Group subsidiary company exploring for conventional hydrocarbons and while not leading to a conventional development, the data from the cores demonstrated the presence of tight oil and gas and several horizons were shown to be prospective for unconventional oil and gas.